jsware/jsware.github.io/_uml2/32-relationships.md

 In the above Java class hierarchy, the class `Thread` realises `Runnable`.
 The `Runnable` interface is implemented by the `Thread` class.

-{% include pop src="/assets/images/uml2/use-cases-collaborations.drawio.svg" caption="Example Use Case Realisations" alt="Realisation" %}
+{% include figure popup=true image_path="/assets/images/uml2/use-cases-collaborations.drawio.svg" caption="Example Use Case Realisations" alt="Realisation" %}